av-mae-uf/av1tenth-docs/docs/assignments/milestones/milestone2.rst

 where :math:`d` is the distance from ranges, :math:`\theta` is the angle that you are currently at, but remember it is :math:`180^{\circ}` out of phase.
 That's pretty much it, that is all you need to complete the conversion.
 Your :math:`z` point will be 0.

+.. hint:: You can accomplish this efficiently using Numpy.

 PointCloud Message
 ^^^^^^^^^^^^^^^^^^